What Is CSS?

 - Within a

-, add rules to:- Remove default list styling and display the list items horizontally.
+<style>tag in the<head>, add rules to:- Remove default list styling and display the list items horizontally.

 - Style the links with a base color (e.g., dark blue) and remove text decoration.